romainZiba/opensportmanagement/README.md

 This project uses RethinkDB to provide real-time communication Visit https://www.rethinkdb.com/docs/install/ for more information on how to install it.
-For now, I did not manage to configure the port number.
-It seems that there is a problem with the RethinkDB java driver and Kotlin.
-This imposes to use port 8080 (the default one).
+For now:

+1) Port 8080 (the default one) is the only possible port
+2) A rethinkdb instance is a must have

 ### Try it out

-Either launch the Application.kt which is a @SpringBootApplication or try ./gradlew bootRun
+`./gradlew bootRun`

 ## REST api